maximesunnen/CS50P/README.md

 >`Are you sure you want to initialize the database? (y/n)`

 ### `python3 project.py -a`
-Adds item to the database.
+Adds an item to the database.

-1. Enter the item to insert into the database:
+1. Enter item to insert:

 ```
 > python3 project.py -a
   Item to add: coffee 150g
 ```

-2. Enter the quantity to insert into the database:
+2. Enter quantity to insert:
 ```
 > python3 project.py -a
   Item to add: coffee 150g